Oktoberfest - ein Fest der Landeshauptstadt München

 12 gun salutes get the beer flowing

-At the very beginning of the Wiesn, there is also a small gun salute: 12 shots are fired next to the Bavaria statue when the mayor has tapped the first barrel and shouted “O’zapft is!
+At the very beginning of the Oktoberfest, there is also a small gun salute: 12 shots are fired next to the Bavaria statue when the mayor has tapped the first barrel and shouted “O’zapft is!
 To a peaceful Wiesn!.”
-These shots are the signal to the other tents that the Wiesn is officially open and beer may be served.
+These shots are the signal to the other tents that the Oktoberfest is officially open and beer may be served.

 Bavarian gun salutes with a long history